-It all started in 2018 with a webinar in which a renowned scientist presented hops as the world's leading source of CBD other than cannabis.
-At the same time, he presented the first products created using CBD oil from hops ... and their benefits.
-Everything was then complicated with the publication, in spring 2019, of an investigation denying the veracity of theexistence of cannabidiol in hops.
+It all started in 2018 with a webinar in which a renowned scientist introduced hops as the world's leading source of CBD other than cannabis.
+At the same time, he presented the first products created with CBD oil from hops ... and their benefits.
+Everything then became more complicated with the publication, in the spring of 2019, of an investigation denying the veracity of theexistence of cannabis CBD in hops.

 It took a few months for everything to cross the Atlantic and shake up the small world of European light cannabis in what is already establishing itself as the saga of the year in the industry.
 So, info or intox ?
 Weedy conducted its counter-investigation.

 In this section: